-Cocke, a Jackson, was the representative for Tennessee's 2nd congressional district from 1825 to 1827.
+Cocke was the representative for Tennessee’s 2nd congressional district and was a Jackson.
+He served from 1825 to 1827.

 From Dec 1819 to Mar 1827, Cocke missed 43 of 447 roll call votes, which is 9.6%.
 This is better than the median of 16.1% among the lifetime records of representatives serving in Mar 1827.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1824-Mar 1825||15||2||13.3%||41st|